-Summary:
+Summary: Annu

-The Localism Act 2011 requires the Council to publish an Annual Pay Policy Statement; this report reviews the current Pay Policy statement, ensuring it is up to date and reflects the council's approach to pay.
+The Localism Act 2011 requires the Council to publish an Annual Pay Policy Statement; this report will review the current Pay Policy statement, ensuring it is up to date and reflects the Council's approach to pay.

-The council also takes this annual review as an opportunity to review the Ashford Living Wage Allowance (ALWA) and the Ashford Apprentice Wage Allowance (AAWA).
+The Council also takes this annual review as an opportunity to review the Ashford Apprentice Wage Allowance (AAWA).
+This report therefore updates the position in relation to